 How to Convert a DVD for Xbox with DVDFab DVD Ripper

-Step 1: Open DVDFab 13 and go to the Ripper module to get started.
-Insert the Xbox One disc you want to rip and load it using the "+" button if the source is an ISO file or folder that's already on your computer.
+Step 1: Open DVDFab 13 and go to the Ripper module.
+Insert the DVD you want to convert and load it using the "+" button if the source is an ISO file or folder already on your computer.

 How to Convert a DVD for Xbox with DVDFab

-Step 2: DVDFab offers two convenient ways to set your output:
+Step 2: DVDFab offers two ways to set your output:

-• Click Choose Other Profile → Format and pick MP4, MKV, or another supported format listed earlier.
+• Click Choose Other Profile > Format and pick MP4, MKV, or another supported format.

-• Alternatively, go to Choose Other Profile → Device → Microsoft → Xbox One.
-This preset automatically applies the correct video codec (H.264 or H.265), audio format (AAC), and frame rate optimized for Xbox playback.
+• Alternatively, go to Choose Other Profile > Device > Microsoft > Xbox One.
+This preset automatically applies the correct video codec (H.264 or H.265), audio format (AAC), and frame rate for Xbox playback.

 How to digitize DVD for Xbox with DVDFab

 Step 3: Select which movie titles or chapters to keep, rename them, and manage audio or subtitle tracks.
-You can also open Advanced Settings or Video Edit to trim, crop, or adjust bitrate and resolution.
-This helps balance quality and file size, especially useful when you want to fit more movies onto a single USB drive.
+You can open Advanced Settings or Video Edit to trim, crop, or adjust bitrate and resolution.
+This helps balance quality and file size, which is useful when fitting more movies onto a single USB drive.

 How to digitize DVD for Xbox with DVDFab DVD Ripper

-Step 4: Set a save location from the bottom menu, such as a local folder or your USB drive.
-Then click Start to begin the process.
+Step 4: Set a save location from the bottom menu, such as a local folder or directly to your USB drive.
+Click Start to begin.
 DVDFab supports GPU acceleration, so conversion completes quickly while maintaining consistent quality.

 Digitize DVD for Xbox with DVDFab DVD Ripper